MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/pos-extension/custom-pos-view.md

 This topic explains how to create custom view in POS.
 It applies to the Retail SDK version 10.0.18 and later.

 Creating a custom view in POS is a great way to add new functionality to POS.
-Creating a new view is best in scenarios where you want to support additional scenarios in POS.
+Creating a new view is best in scenarios where you want to support more scenarios in POS.
 A custom dialog is better suited to extending existing POS workflows.

 All new views in POS extend from the **CustomViewControllerBase** class in the **PosApi/Create/Views** module, and they must implement the following abstract methods.

 + **onReady** - The POS framework calls the view’s **onReady** method when the page has been added to the DOM.
 This method is responsible for rendering the view inside of the provided HTML element.
 + **dispose** - The POS framework calls the view’s **dispose** method when the view is removed from the DOM and the POS navigation history.
 This method should release any resources created by the view.

-In addition to the required methods above a custom view controller can also implement the page life cycle methods below.
+In addition to the required methods above, a custom view controller can also implement the page lifecycle methods below.

 + **onShown** - This method is called every time the view is displayed.
 + **onHidden** - This method is called every time the view is hidden.